awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_ec2.SecurityGroup[]

-The security groups the workgroup would be associated with in addition to the primary security group.
+The extra EC2 Security Groups to associate with the Redshift Serverless Workgroup (in addition to the primary Security Group).

 ---